benji6/webnotes/README.md

 #### Backend and infrastructure

-Infrastructure is managed with Terraform.
+Majority of the infrastructure is managed with Terraform (a few things that aren't well supported have been done manually).

 ```sh
 make deploy